-The Company's 2010 Equity Incentive Plan (the "2010 Plan") became effective upon approval of the stockholders in June 2010.
-The 2010 Plan permits the grant of options to directors, officers, other employees, and consultants.
+The Company's 2010 Equity Incentive Plan (the "2010 Plan") permits the grant of options to directors, officers, other employees, and consultants.
 In addition, the 2010 Plan permits the grant of stock bonuses, rights to purchase restricted stock, and other stock awards.
 The exercise price of options granted under the 2010 Plan cannot be less than 100 percent of the fair market value of the common stock on the date of grant and the maximum term of any option is ten years.
 Options granted under the 2010 Plan generally vest over a four-year period.
 All shares that remained eligible for grant under the Company's 2004 Equity Incentive Plan (the "2004 Plan") at the time of approval of the 2010 Plan were transferred to the 2010 Plan.
 The 2010 Plan share reserve also has been, and may be, increased by the number of shares that otherwise would have reverted to the 2004 Plan reserve after June 2010.
-At December 31, 2011, there were 8,314,234 shares of common stock authorized for issuance and 2,507,461 shares of common stock available for new grants under the 2010 Plan.
+At December 31, 2012, there were 8,003,643 shares of common stock authorized for issuance and 1,055,187 shares of common stock available for new grants under the 2010 Plan.

-The 2004 Plan became effective upon the closing of the Company's initial public offering in June 2004.
 The 2004 Plan provided for the grant of options to directors, officers, other employees, and consultants.
 The exercise price of options granted under the 2004 Plan was at 100 percent of the fair market value of the common stock on the date of grant and the maximum term of any option was ten years.
 Options granted under the 2004 Plan generally vested over a four-year period.

-The Company's 1997 stock option plan (the "1997 Plan") provided for the grant of incentive stock options and nonqualified stock options to employees, officers, directors, consultants and advisors of the Company prior to the Company's initial public offering.
+The Company's 1997 stock option plan (the "1997 Plan") provided for the grant of options to directors, officers, other employees, and consultants prior to the Company's initial public offering.
 The exercise price of each option grant was set at the fair market value for the Company's common stock as determined by the Company's Board of Directors and each option's maximum term was ten years.
 Options granted under the 1997 Plan generally vested over a four-year period.